henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/system-overview.md

 The website will be built with the Next.js
 Framework primarily for the front-end, and with
 Convex for the back-end.
+We are also considering FireBase for back-end to ensure gaming functionality.
 The language specifically will be TypeScript and we will likely sprinkle in some TailWind CSS.
 Docusaurus and GitHub Pages will keep track of project